 When you are in the midst of a divorce, you will experience the same normal types of reactions that other people face.
 Whether this is becoming more irritable around other people in your life, not being able to focus, etc., it is important to acknowledge that it is happening.
 By acknowledging that it is normal and that it happens to everyone who goes through a divorce to some degree, it helps to give you a better handle on your situation.
 You aren’t “breaking apart”.
 You are going through what others go through in these situations.

 Don’t be judgmental of yourself.
-Because you are going through a lot right now, it means that you might find yourself forgetting things or losing focus.
+Because you are going through a lot right now, add in the stress of divorce burnout and it means that you might find yourself forgetting things or losing focus.
 It’s because you have so much on your mind and your brain isn’t getting the time it needs to rest.
 You are going through trauma, and your brain is not prioritizing the “little things” that you would normally remember without any issue.

 It’s also important to learn to let go of what other people might think about the divorce.
 Your friends and other family members weren’t part of the marriage, so you can’t let what they think about the situation affect how you feel about yourself and the situation.
 As soon as you can acknowledge this, it can help you start to feel better and move on to the next step in the process.

 For the most part, people tend to like predictability.
 Divorce throws that for a loop, and it can cause many people to spiral downward, worrying about what comes next in their life to the point where they have a hard time functioning.
 When there is something unknown, it causes more fear.
 The human brain likes to project all of the possible scenarios that could happen, and even worse, it often likes to focus on the worst possible outcome, even if it’s highly unlikely.
 Naturally, this causes more fear and stress.